keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 	- Kelric doesnt know if that can happen
 	- His fate is damn close to being sealed
 	- they put on some armor and head to Shoga
+- we are traveling through the woods
+- Makara gives Dairalict the rundown of the situation
 -